shreya-aiyer/PoPL_Project_G2/README.md

 Future work
 -----------
 - Utilisation of Valgrind or a Valgrind like profiling tool to analyse the Rust code as well to develop an in depth understanding of the exact memory advantages of the Rust implemenation.
 Currently, Valrgind itself has poor interfacing with Rust and does not read properly DWARF5 as generated by Clang14 (https://bugs.kde.org/show_bug.cgi?id=452758), and hence we are reliant on system monitor data alone.
-- Check if the above analysis holds for other types of CLI tools.
-- Implement and compare error handling mechanisms in both paradigms, and explore how these mechanisms affect code readability, robustness, and ease of maintenance.

 References